AdamaMX5/AuthService/README.md

 # AuthService
 A MicroService for Authorisation of User.
-Can be used in multiple Projekts.
+Can be used in multiple Backend Projects.